 Pan over to Dave's lips speaking.
 Pan back to Poole's lips responding.
 Pan back to Dave speaking.

 In both 2001 and The Shining we have this idea of communication being cut off.
 In some respects what is less remarkable to me than the idea of the imminent failure of the AE35 unit, especially when they have a back-up, is HAL's insistence that, "We can certainly afford to be out of communication for the short time it will take to replace it."
-In The Shining we have the prospect of doom hanging over the scene from the beginning, due Danny's vision and our knowledge of Jack's abuse, but it is the threat of isolation that increases anxiety for them, and it is when the Overlook is cut off by the snow storm and all lines of communication are down except the radio that events escalate.
+In The Shining we have the prospect of doom hanging over the scene from the beginning, due Danny's vision and our knowledge of Jack's abuse, but it is the threat of isolation that increases anxiety for them, and it is when the Overlook is cut off by the snow storm and lines of communication are down, except the radio, that events escalate.
 Finally, Jack disables the radio.
 Again, with Dr. Strangelove, it is the destruction of radio equipment, the CRM-114 Discriminator, that isolates the bomber from receiving the recall code that would stop the dropping of the bomb.
-It seems to me the really strategic scene in 2001 concerning communication is this one, in which we see Dave cutting off communication power in the pod and Dave and Frank believing they are having their conversation isolated from HAL.
+It seems to me a really strategic scene in 2001 concerning communication is this one, in which we see Dave cutting off communication to HAL in the pod and Dave and Frank believing they are having their conversation isolated from HAL.

 You'll notice that the final shot before intermission is shot 360.
-I had originally thought to include the intro and intermission music in as shots and due this I made the intro music 0 rather than 1, figuring that Kubrick had intended this shot to be 360 so we have a full 360 degrees completed from the beginning.
+I had originally thought to include the intro and intermission music as shots and due this I made the intro music 0 rather than 1, figuring that Kubrick had intended this shot to be 360 so we have a full 360 degrees completed from the beginning.
 And then there was the puzzle of shots 105 and 105a in which the bone is thrown into the air, and in which we have actually two shots.
 But I feel that we are supposed to view them as one shot, if only for philosophical purposes, and viewing them as one shot instead of two also means we have 360 shots before intermission, otherwise we should have to go to 361.
 Certainly, however, Kubrick intends this section to end on shot 360 so that we have the full circumnabulation of a circle.

 We are, at this point in the film, where we were when Bill visits the end of the rainbow and Somerton in Eyes Wide Shut.
 With A Clockwork Orange, the corresponding point in that film is Alex having undergone the Ludovico technique.
 It is at those points in the film that we have reached a kind of center (as in the center of a maze, thus the Taurus symbol fully realized in shot 346) and the main character then in the second portion of the film revisits situations and scenes from the first part of the film.
 Just as we are about to do the same here.